1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: IST = GMT + 5:30.

-40. Greenwich Mean Time (GMT) is based on:
+40. Greenwich Mean Time (GMT) is based on_____________.

 A) 0° latitude